-A wee city with a big history, Stirling punches well above its weight for historic attractions and spectacular scenery, not to mention shopping, places to eat and exciting events.
+A small city with a big history, Stirling is known for historic attractions and spectacular scenery, not to mention shopping, places to eat and exciting events.
+Plus it's an ideal base for exploring the surrounding towns, villages and stunning countryside.
+The city is celebrating it's 900th anniversary in 2024!

 Travel To and Around Stirling